AgraDev101/mymp_bot_reddit/README.md

 # Mymp_Bot

-Mymp bot is a reddit bot to fetch Indian MP(member of parliament) info using this [API, github page](https://github.com/devarsh1997/InfoMP) written in Python using [Praw](https://praw.readthedocs.io/en/latest/) library to make API calls to reddit
+Mymp bot is a reddit bot to fetch Indian MP(member of parliament) info using this [API, github page](https://github.com/devarsh1997/InfoMP) written in Python using [Praw](https://praw.readthedocs.io/en/latest/) library.

 ## Usage